Why Is Sunscreen Still Necessary in the Winter?

 Wearing sunscreen has a number of health benefits.
 To find products that will work best for your skin type and in your environment, consult with your dermatologist.
 Sun exposure has been known to penetrate deep skin levels and increase your risk of developing skin cancer.
 Research shows that wearing sunblock may even slow your skin’s aging process.
 Proper diet and skincare will protect you from sun exposure risk.

-A dermatologist, like those at Georgia Dermatology Partners, PC, can provide advice on prevention tips and what products and treatments that best for your skin.
+A dermatologist, like those at Georgia Dermatology Partners, can provide advice on prevention tips and what products and treatments that best for your skin.
 Get in touch today to learn how to protect your skin all year long.